erickpatrick/erickpatrick.github.io/source/_posts/0000000009-making-fzf-vim-preview-window-with-syntax-highlighting-from-your-theme.md

 ---
-title: Making FZF.vim preview window with syntax highlighting from your Neovim theme
+title: Adding syntax highlighting to FZF.vim preview window
 date: 2020-05-03T00:00:00.000Z
 description: >-
-   How to configure FZF.vim to use Bat, *a cat(1) clone with wings*, to highlight syntax using the colors of your chosen Neovim theme.
+   How to configure FZF.vim to use Bat, Ripgrep, to highlight syntax  using the colors of your chosen Neovim theme.
 categories:
   - programming
 featured: true